Gut support for Histamine Intolerance and MCAS

 And do not use any Betaine HCL products if you have an ulcer, gastritis, stomach cancer, or against your health practitioners recommendations.

-If you have salicylate sensitivity or a lot of supplement sensitivities, though, check out the recommendations below.
+If you have Salicylate Intolerance or a lot of supplement sensitivities, this may not be the supplement for you.
+You might want to start with some of the other recommendations below.

 HoloZyme™

-HoloZyme™ is my top digestive enzyme support.
-This is because it contains the needed mineral cofactors to make those enzymes work properly (activation).
+HoloZyme™ contains the needed mineral cofactors to make the enzymes work properly.

 There are no fillers in this.
-But it does have a little kelp as part of the mineral cofactors.
-It also has a little bit of magnesium citrate.
+But it does have a little a little bit of magnesium citrate.

-I normally say to avoid citrates.
+We normally say to avoid citrates.
 But in this, the citrates are used up by the activation process.
-So, I haven’t found it to be a problem very often.
+So, we haven’t found it to be a problem very often.

 There also isn’t anything else on the market like this product, because: